tuckluck/Assignment-3/README.md

 [![tests](https://github.com/tuckluck/Assignment2/actions/workflows/testsDS.yml/badge.svg)](https://github.com/tuckluck/Assignment2/actions)

 Welcome to the Assignment 3 repo.
-Please follow the directions below to download and run the code for the direct stiffness solver
+Please follow the directions below to download and run the code

 To install this package, please begin by setting up a conda environment (mamba also works):
 ```bash